nixworks/public/news/2010/08/20/index.md

 ##### NCsoft
 ### [A man sues game-maker NCsoft, stating he would not have begun to play one of their games, Lineage II, if he had known it was addictive and claims it has left him unable to function. ](/news/2010/08/20/a-man-sues-game-maker-ncsoft-stating-he-would-not-have-begun-to-play-one-of-their-games-lineage-ii-if-he-had-known-it-was-addictive-and-c.md)
-_Context: NCsoft, Lineage II_
+_Context: Lineage II, NCsoft_

 ##### Prime Minister
 ### [The two major political coalitions name their candidates for Prime Minister of the Solomon Islands following the general election: Steve Abana, the leader of the Democratic Party, and Danny Philip, the former Foreign Minister. ](/news/2010/08/20/the-two-major-political-coalitions-name-their-candidates-for-prime-minister-of-the-solomon-islands-following-the-general-election-steve-aba.md)
-_Context: Prime Minister, Democratic Party, Danny Philip, Steve Abana, Foreign Minister, Solomon Islands, 2010 general election_
+_Context: Foreign Minister, Steve Abana, Danny Philip, Prime Minister, 2010 general election, Democratic Party, Solomon Islands_

 ##### Wyclef Jean
 ### [Musician Wyclef Jean is reportedly omitted from the list of candidates for the Haitian presidential election. ](/news/2010/08/20/musician-wyclef-jean-is-reportedly-omitted-from-the-list-of-candidates-for-the-haitian-presidential-election.md)
-_Context: presidential election, Haiti, Wyclef Jean_
+_Context: Haiti, Wyclef Jean, presidential election_

 ##### Osh
 ### [Thousands of people rally in support of the mayor of Osh after rumours of his firing by Kyrgyzstan's interim government circulate. ](/news/2010/08/20/thousands-of-people-rally-in-support-of-the-mayor-of-osh-after-rumours-of-his-firing-by-kyrgyzstan-s-interim-government-circulate.md)